Pastifier/miniRT/README.md

 ---

 ## 📜 **Acknowledgments**
-= This project is part of the **42 School** curriculum, blending mathematical elegance and computational performance to bring scenes to life.
+- This project is part of the **42 School** curriculum, blending mathematical elegance and computational performance to bring scenes to life.
-= A huge thanks to our fellow 42-students for their support and encouragements, and especially
+- A huge thanks to our fellow 42-students for their support and encouragements, and especially
 ![h-sarhan's miniRT](https://github.com/h-sarhan/miniRT).
 Which was a huge inspiration, and showed us what this project is capable of!
+- The Ray Tracer Challenge book for its simple, yet highly effective test-driven approach to raytracing.

 ---